Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 ## Weakness points:
-* The cat changes its behavior for each second and our detected cases are inflexible
+* The cat changes its behavior for each second and our detected cases should include more cases
-* The cat body language is more complicated than that
-* The goal of animal welfare is extented tomore animals in farms that their behaviors can affect on the economics (cows, buffalo ...etc)
+* The goal of animal welfare is extented to more animals in farms that their behaviors can affect on the economics (cows, buffalo ...etc)

 ## Future plans
 * We are now building a modern architectures such as a transformers, LSTM, or attection model within `CNN` (convolutional neural network) to be more accurate for the cat body language